mk-ansible-roles/activate-epel/README.md

 activate-epel
 =============

-This role enables EPEL in EL & CentOS 6 and 7
+This role installs the repofile for EPEL in EL & CentOS 6 and 7, but disables the repo itself You can now install packages from EPEL by using `yum install --enablerepo=epel packagename` or the appropriate switch in the ansbile yum module.

 Requirements
 ------------